 I started Alp-n-Rock as a vehicle to send girls to school and to create lasting change through the gift of an education.
 I strive everyday to create timeless clothing, made with love and attention to detail from the finest fabrics, that provide joy for those who purchase them and provide funds for the girls’ scholarship program through Room to Read.
 To date we have sent over 195 girls to school, however we still have a long way to go to reach the initial 1,000 that I committed to.

 I consider it an honor and a duty to fulfill that goal and am ever thankful for the day my path crossed, and my eyes locked with that young woman in the Thailand slums.

 This is why …

-We donate 10% of profits to fund girl’s scholarships in developing countries providing them with the lifelong gift of an education.
+We donate up to 10% of net profits to fund girls’ scholarships in developing countries providing them with the lifelong gift of an education.
 After all the years of being fortunate to live in wealthy countries and sample the finest the world has to offer; for me, the greatest luxury is the ability to give back.